micro-os-plus/micro-test-plus-xpack/README.md

 The incompatible changes, in reverse chronological order,
 are:

+- v3.x: major rework, with full set of comparators, exceptions, function templates for test cases and class templates for test suites;
 - v2.3.x: deprecate `run_test_case(func, name)` in favour o
  `run_test_case(name, func)`, to prepare for variadic templates
 - v2.x: the C++ namespace was renamed from `os` to `micro_os_plus`;